thoughtbot/maybe_haskell/release/maybe_haskell.md

 addThree x y z = x + y + z
 ```

 And it has the same meaning.
-This is why Haskell type signatures don't appear to
-separate argument types from return types.
-Technically, the first type is the
-only argument, everything else is a functional return type.

 Similarly, function application is left-associative.
 This means that instead of
 writing: